-Wondering why you need braces, even though you have a flawless smile?
+Wondering why you need braces, even though you have a flawless smile, or can you get braces even if your teeth are straight?
 Child, adult, and teen braces aren’t just to give you a straight set of pearly whites for the camera, though that’s certainly a plus.
-Here are just some of the reasons to see our orthodontic specialist outside of a beautiful smile:
+Here are just some of the reasons to get braces to see our orthodontic specialist outside of a beautiful smile:

 A poorly aligned jaw and teeth can lead to chronic headaches and jaw pain, even if everything looks fine.